Relative Generalized Rank Weight of Linear Codes and Its Applications to Network Coding: Universal Security Performance of Secure Network Coding

 This section derives the security performance of secure network coding based on the \textit{nested coset coding scheme} \cite{Zamir2002}, which is guaranteed independently of the underlying network code construction.

 This section first presents the network model with errors, and introduces the wiretap network model and the nested coset coding scheme in secure network coding.
 Next, we define the universal equivocation, the universal $\ustrong$-strong security and the universal maximum strength as the universal security performance of secure network coding on the wiretap network model.
-We then express the universal security performance of secure network coding based on the nested coset coding scheme in terms of the RDIP and the RGRW.
+We then give the main contribution of this paper: we exactly express the universal security performance of secure network coding based on the nested coset coding scheme in terms of the RDIP and the RGRW.